-Serve WEC Camps as part of the set-up team in last week of July, preparing one of two campsites for young people running through three weeks in August on the English coast.
+Serve WEC Camps as part of the set-up team last week of July 2022, preparing one of two campsites on the Norfolk coast for young people (which are scheduled to run on a field in Cromer through two weeks in August).

-Jobs may include: putting up tents and marquees, installing power supply to relevant areas of site, setting up kitchen area.
+Preparation week jobs may include: putting up tents and marquees, installing power supply to relevant areas of site, setting up and plumbing kitchen area.

 Qualities & Gifts Sought